adambard/learnxinyminutes-docs/python.html.markdown

         return "*grunt*"

     # A property is just like a getter.
-    # It turns the method age() into an read-only attribute of the same name.
+    # It turns the method age() into a read-only attribute of the same name.
     # There's no need to write trivial getters and setters in Python, though.
     @property
     def age(self):